FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 19:** No person shall be allowed to be a part of the EWC or OEA if they have an active criminal record that includes any felony, corruption, misuse of public office, or any crime created by this act.

 ---

 <h3>CHAPTER TWO</h3>
+EWC Investigation powers; searches, inquiries, etc.

+---

+**SECTION 1:** The EWC may open inquiries into OEA officers who are suspected of misusing funds or failing to report fund gaining/distribution properly.

+**SECTION 2:** The EWC may open inquiries into any other relevant financial matter.

+**SECTIOn 3:** The EWC may subpoena any relevant person to appear and testify in front of them during an inquiry, subpoenas must allow for 48 hours to comply.

+**SECTION 4:** The EWC may subpoena screenshots of OEA officers' bank account funds and wallet funds.
+These screenshots must show the funds of both along with the time and date.
+The screenshot must be made after the subpoena is sent.
+The subpoena must allow for 24 hours to comply.

+**SECTION 5:** If a person to be subpoenaed is on a properly established leave the subpoena must be set for 24 hours after they return at the earliest.
+If the leave is deemed "fake" or being abused to avoid the EWC the EWC can set the subpoena following the aforementioned guidelines.

+**SECTION 6:** Any OEA agent who fails or refuses to comply with a subpoena shall NOT be charged with any crime, however, they shall be terminated from the OEA (and EWC if applicable) immediately, ordered to return all OEA funds, blacklisted from the OEA & EWC, and from gaining any OEA funds in the future.

+**SECTION 7:** If any person fails or refuses to answer a question asked by the EWC they shall NOT be charged with any crime, however, they shall be terminated from the OEA and EWC if applicable immediately, ordered to return all OEA funds if applicable, be ordered to pay back any grant or loan they have funds from, be blacklisted from the OEA & EWC, and from gaining any OEA funds in the future.

+---

+<h3>CHAPTER THREE</h3>
 Establishing financial policies; bonds, loans, and grants.

 ---